Steve Bannon Says Trump Firing Comey May Be Biggest Mistake In Modern Politics

 Bannon, largely credited with shaping the White House’s policy since Trump’s inauguration, left the administration last month and returned to Breitbart News, the right-wing website he ran from 2012 until he took a leave of absence in 2016 to join the Trump campaign.

-During the interview, Bannon also lambasted the “pearl-clutching mainstream media” and said he is “absolutely” going to war with Republican leaders, whom he said were “trying to nullify the 2016 election.”
+During the interview, Bannon also lambasted the “pearl-clutching mainstream media” and said he is “absolutely” going to war with Republican leaders, who he said were “trying to nullify the 2016 election.”

 “They’re not gonna help you unless they’re put on notice,” Bannon said, specifically pointing to Speaker of the House Paul Ryan (R-Wis.) and Senate Majority Leader Mitch McConnell (R-Ky.).
 “They’re gonna be held accountable if they do not support the president of the United States.
 Right now, there’s no accountability.”